radixdlt/scrypto-challenges/README.md

 ---

-**Noteworthy Achievement**: The InfiniX team is proud to announce our recent triumph at the Radix Global Hackathon held in London, where we clinched the first prize in the advanced track.
+**Noteworthy Achievement**: The InfiniX team is proud to announce our recent triumph at the Radix Global Hackathon organized by Radix.wiki held in London, where we clinched the first prize in the advanced track.

+- **Watch Our Presentation Video**: [Click Here](https://youtu.be/zNV2ufQnZTQ?si=qLCiPtSXjH1Qq3-L)

 ---